-The price effective for that business day is generally available the next business day which is when your request will be processed.
+Subject to receiving a correctly completed request or there being no suspension of unit prices, the price effective for that business day is generally available the next business day which is when your request will be processed.

 Details of your switch will generally show on your account the day after it has been processed.